teefouad/speedux/readme.md

   },
 });
 ```
 Note that `this.state` which is used inside the module file is completely different from the local state of the component.
-Inside the module, `this` refers to the [module object](#the-module-object) and `this.state` refers to the component related state that lives in the Redux store.
+Inside the module, `this` refers to the [module object](#the-module-object) and `this.state` refers to the component related state object which lives in the Redux store.

+Now we have a module object that describes the state and how it should be updated.
+Next, we need to use it to connect a component to the Redux store.

 ### The component file

 Finally, inside your stateful component file, you would need to call the [`connect`](#connectcomponent-module) function from Speedux and pass it the component and the [module object](#the-module-object) as parameters then export the returned component.

-The [`connect`](#connectcomponent-module) function will inject the module state and actions into the component props.
-You can then use object destructuring to access each one.
+The [`connect`](#connectcomponent-module) function will inject the module state and actions into the component props, each as an object.

 ```javascript
 import React, { Component } from 'react';